 Again Jesus spoke to them, saying, “I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the light of life.”
 John 8:12

-Have you ever wondered why your nativity set doesn’t have more people?
+Have you ever wondered why your nativity set doesn’t have more figures?

-Whether made of wood, glass, metal, or Fisher-Price Little People, each nativity features the same figures: Mary, Joseph, baby Jesus, wise men, shepherds, animals, and an angel.
+Whether made of wood, glass, metal, or plastic, each nativity features the same figures: Mary, Joseph, baby Jesus, wise men, shepherds, animals, and an angel.